celsomsilva/java-superwaba-2005/README.md

 # Sales - Java Mobile Project (2005)

+<**Note:** This repository contains the original version in Portuguese.
+You will find the repository that contains the English-translated version here: [java SuperWaba 2005 en](https://github.com/celsomsilva/java-superwaba-2005-en, including file names, variables, methods, and comments.

 This is a legacy project developed in 2005 using **SuperWaba**, a mobile development platform derived from the **Waba project**, an early pioneer in mobile Java development (pre-Java ME).

 The main application, `Sales`, was built for mobile devices running **Palm OS** and **Windows CE** platforms.